-It comes with a $450 annual fee ($550 if application is received on or after 1/30/2020) (See Rates & Fees) – but also comes with incredible benefits and perks that can make it worth keeping.
+It comes with a $550 annual fee (See Rates & Fees) – but also comes with incredible benefits and perks that can make it worth keeping.

 So why consider this card?
-Is the Delta Reserve for Business Credit Card worth it?
+Is the Delta Reserve Business Amex card worth it?

 The Amex Delta Reserve for Business Is Worth It (But Consider Other Delta Cards, Too)

-- 1 Delta mile per dollar spent on every other purchase
+- Earn 1 Delta mile per dollar spent on all other purchases

-The card comes with a $450 annual fee ($550 if application is received on or after 1/30/2020) (See Rates & Fees).
+The card comes with a $550 annual fee (See Rates & Fees).
 However, access to Delta airport lounges negates the cost of the annual fee by itself.
 A Delta Sky Club annual membership for one person costs $545, so you will already be ahead at that rate.

 Another big perk is the annual companion certificate.
 Every year when you pay the annual fee, you’ll get a digital companion certificate that lets you add a second traveler to your domestic round-trip flight reservation (within the contiguous 48 US states) for just the cost of taxes and fees for that passenger.
 That can save you a lot of money, depending on your flight routes.

-If you make the most of the Delta Reserve for Business Credit Card, you’ll come out well ahead of the annual fee.
+If you make the most of the Delta Reserve Business Amex card, you’ll come out well ahead of the annual fee.
 But keep in mind there are two other Delta Business cards, so be sure to look at the range of cards to compare different perks before you apply.

-Of the three Delta Business cards, the Gold Delta SkyMiles® Business Credit Card from American Express card is actually my favorite.
+Of the three Delta cards for businesses, the Delta SkyMiles® Gold Business American Express Card card is actually my favorite.
 Even though it is the “lowest” on the Delta card rage, it gets the job done.
 I’m not a huge fan of status with Delta, so MQMs don’t mean much to me.
-Although one of the main perks of the Delta Reserve for Business Credit Card is access to Delta Sky Clubs when flying on Delta, I already have that in The Platinum Card® from American Express, which is better for me.
+Although one of the main perks of the Delta Reserve Business Amex card is access to Delta Sky Clubs when flying on Delta, I already have that in The Platinum Card® from American Express, which is better for me.